-For the purposes of this title the following words shall have the meaning ascribed to them in this section:
+For the purposes of this chaptertitle the following words shall have the meaning ascribed to them in this section:

-- (a) "Person" means individuals, firms, associations and corporations, and agents, employees or representatives thereof. - (b) "City" means the city of Palo Alto acting by and through its authorized representatives. - (c) "Street" means and includes all land lying between the boundaries of property abutting on all public streets, boulevards, alleys, and walks. - (d) "Parks" means and includes all parks to which names have been given by action of the city council. - (e) "Public places" means and includes all grounds, other than streets or parks, owned by, leased to, or under the control of the city of Palo Alto. - (f) "Tree" means and includes any woody perennial plant generally having a single main stem and commonly achieving ten feet in height. - (g) "Shrub" means and includes any woody perennial plant generally having multiple stems and commonly less than ten feet in height. - (h) "Hedge" means and includes any tree, shrub, or plant, when planted in a dense, continuous line or area, as to form a thicket or barrier. - (i) "Plant" means and includes all vegetation other than trees and shrubs. - (j) "Public trees, shrubs, hedges, and plants" means and includes any tree, shrub, hedge, or plant in any street, park, or public place in the city of Palo Alto. - (k) "Urban forester" means public works department staff including the urban forester or their designee. - (I) "Tree permit" means a permit issued by the urban forester for one or more of the following purposes: - (1) To permit removal of a public tree. - (2) To permit public tree care, work, or treatment. - (3) To permit removal of a protected tree under 8.10.050. - (4) To establish a tree preservation bond. - (5) For payment of "in-lieu" fees for required mitigation measures.
+- (a) "Person" means individuals, firms, associations and corporations, and agents, employees or representatives thereof. - (b) "City" means the city of Palo Alto acting by and through its authorized representatives. - (c) "Street" means and includes all land lying between the boundaries of property abutting on all public streets, boulevards, alleys, and walks. - (d) "Parks" means and includes all parks to which names have been given by action of the city council. - (e) "Public places" means and includes all grounds, other than streets or parks, owned by, or-leased to, or-and under the control of the city of Palo Alto. - (f) "Street tTree" means and includes any woody perennial plant generally having a single main axis or stem and commonly achieving ten feet in height and capable of being shaped and pruned to develop a branch-free trunk at least nine feet in height. - (g) "Shrub" means and includes any woody perennial plant generally having multiple stems and commonly less than ten feet in height, normally low, several stemmed, and capable of being shaped and pruned without injury, within the area planted. - (h) "Hedge" means and includes any tree, shrub, or plant material, shrub or plant, when planted in a dense, continuous line or area, as to form a thicket or barrier. - (i) "Plant" means and includes all vegetation other than trees and shrubsother plant material, non-woody, annual, or perennial in nature, not necessarily hardy. - (j) "Street Public trees, shrubs, hedges, and plants" means and includes any tree, shrub, hedge, or plant in any street, park, or public place in the city of Palo Alto. - (k) "Urban forester" means public works department staff including the urban forester or their designee. - (I) "Tree permit" means a permit issued by the urban forester for one or more of the following purposes: - (1) To permit removal of a public tree. - (2) To permit public tree care, work, or treatment. - (3) To permit removal of a protected tree under 8.10.050. - (4) To establish a tree preservation bond. - (5) For payment of "in-lieu" fees for required mitigation measures.